Foreign investors fear Japan banks may hijack Olympus board

 LONDON/TOKYO Western investors in Japan's disgraced Olympus have accused its banks of trying to take control of the boardroom by stealth, amid growing signs that the firm's major creditors are considering installing their own appointees in the top jobs.

-Foreign investors in the maker of cameras and medical equipment, engulfed by a $1.7 billion accounting fraud, have called for an entire renewal of the board, including outside talent unconnected to Olympus, its banks or major owners.
+Foreign investors in the maker of cameras and medical equipment, engulfed by a $1.7 billion (1.0 billion pound) accounting fraud, have called for an entire renewal of the board, including outside talent unconnected to Olympus, its banks or major owners.

 But they say they have been thwarted by Olympus's main banks which, in their powerful roles as both major creditors and shareholders, appear to be lining up a company insider and a senior banker to take over the reins.